google/tcmalloc/docs/design.md

 This means that we can use an
-[unrolled linked list](https://en.wikipedia.org/wiki/Unrolled_linked_list) to holded the objects.
+[unrolled linked list](https://en.wikipedia.org/wiki/Unrolled_linked_list) to hold the objects.
 For example, if we have eight byte objects we can store the indexes of three ready-to-use objects, and use the forth slot to store the index of the next object in the chain.
-This datastructure reduces cache misses over a fully linked list.
+This data structure reduces cache misses over a fully linked list.

 The other advantage of using two byte indexes is that we're able to use spare